April 1972 Popular Electronics

 published October 1954 - April 1985.
 All copyrights are hereby acknowledged.

-It is well known that American automobile
+It is well known that American

-car makers were gaining increased access to domestic markets
+about 1990.
+Foreign car makers were gaining increased access to domestic markets

 with designs that had more efficient engines and transmissions with superior materials

 often began to exhibit rust bubbles underneath the paint within a year or two -

 particularly in regions where roadways were salted for controlling ice and snow.